eegg/school-policies-and-procedures/src/toiletting.rst

 * Young children from two years should wear ‘pull ups’ or other types of trainer pants as soon as they are comfortable with this and their parents agree.
 * Key persons undertake changing young children in their key groups; back up key persons change them if the key person is absent.
 * Changing areas are warm and there are safe areas to lay young children if they need to have their bottoms cleaned.
+* All children in nappies/pull-ups are checked regularly and in any case are changed every 2 1/2 hours.
+If a child has a soiled or over-wet nappy in between these times, the child is changed.
-* Each young child has their own tray to hand with their nappies or ’pull ups’ and changing wipes.
+* Each young child has their own tray or bag to hand with their nappies or ’pull ups’ and changing wipes.
-* Gloves and aprons are put on before changing starts and the areas are prepared.
+* Gloves and aprons are put on before changing starts and the areas are prepared by, for safety reasons, placing the changing mat on the carpet mat.
-  Paper towel is put down on the changing mat freshly for each child.
+  Anti-bacterial spray such as Milton is used on the changing mat between and after all nappy changes and gloves and aprons are changed in between children's changes.
 * All staff are familiar with the hygiene procedures and carry these out when changing nappies.
 * In addition, key persons ensure that nappy changing is relaxed and a time to promote independence in young children.
 * Young children are encouraged to take an interest in using the toilet; they may just want to sit on it and talk to a friend who is also using the toilet.
 * They should be encouraged to wash their hands and have soap and towels to hand.
   They should be allowed time for some play as they explore the water and the soap.
-* Key persons are gentle when changing; they avoid pulling faces and making negative comment about ‘nappy contents’.
+* Key persons are gentle when changing; they avoid pulling faces and making negative comments about ‘nappy contents’.
-* Key persons do not make inappropriate comments about young children’s genitals when changing their nappies
+* Key persons do not make inappropriate comments about young children’s genitals when changing their nappies.
+* Key persons will ensure the child is fully clean before placing a fresh nappy on and will also check to see if the child's clothes also need changing.
+If clothes are soiled, they will be bagged for the parent to take home.
 * Older children access the toilet when they have the need to and are encouraged to be independent.
 * Nappies and ’pull ups’ are disposed of hygienically.
-  Any soil (faeces) in nappies or pull ups is flushed down the toilet and the nappy or pull up is bagged and put in the bin.
+  Soiled and wet nappies or pull ups are bagged and put in the designated nappy bin.
-  Cloth nappies, trainer pants and ordinary pants that have been wet or soiled are rinsed and bagged for the parent to take home.
+  Cloth nappies, trainer pants and ordinary pants that have been wet or soiled are bagged for the parent to take home.
-* *n.b.* If young children are left in wet or soiled nappies/pull-ups in the setting this may constitute neglect and will be a disciplinary matter.
+* *n.b.* If young children are left in wet or soiled nappies/pull-ups or clothes in the setting this may constitute neglect and will be a disciplinary matter.
   Settings have a ‘duty of care’ towards children’s personal needs.